Rob-Owen/eleventy-base-blog/content/apps/homeui/press.md

 HomeUI supports the following HomeKit accessories, including three-dimensional spatial controls for Lights:

-Cameras
+- Cameras
-Lights
+- Lights
-Switches
+- Switches
-Outlets
+- Outlets
-Fans
+- Fans
-Locks
+- Locks
-& more via Scenes
+- & more via Scenes

 ## Pricing

-HomeUI is a one-off purchase costing $9.99.
+HomeUI is a one-off purchase costing 9.99 USD and equivalent in other countries.

 ## Screenshots